grain-lang/grain-lang.org/src/guide/functions.md

 let add = (x: Number, y: Number) => x + y
 ```

 Real-world functions are usually more complex than a simple expression, so using block expressions is often desirable.
+In this case, the function will effectively return the last expression in the block.

 ```grain
 module Main